How Easy is it to “Get Out of Running Shape”?

 It’s not a secret that I am not in peak running shape.
 In fact, I am still a healthy and active person, but I’m not “in shape” right now either.
+So, how easy is it to get out of running shape?
 One could argue being “in shape” is actually just a gray area.
 Just like fast and slow, elite or not.
 One person’s “in shape” is another person’s out.

-It takes a long time to lose running fitness and get out of running shape.
+It takes a long time to lose running fitness.
+It actually takes longer to get out of running shape than you think.
 You don’t lose fitness with a day or even a week off.
-In fact, the benefits of rest far outweigh any small consequences of when you get out of running shape.
+In fact, the benefits of rest far outweigh any small consequences.
 You could argue the benefits of taking 1…2..or 3 months off of training too.

 So Back to the Question: How Easy is it to Get Out of Running Shape?